 Home Visiting Program is created to provide an opportunity for international students to understand Korean culture and develop friendship and networking; KDI School matches the families of Korean students, faculty, and staff with international students.
-A host family may choose to either invite international students to their home, or to arrange a family outing.
+Hosts may choose to either invite international students to their home, or to arrange outdoor activities.

-- Registration Period: May, August, December (during Vacations)
+- Period: May, August, December (during vacations)